One-Page Strategic Plan – OPSP

 As your company grows and your culture evolves, you’ll start to need a framework to retain control over your beliefs in the long term.
 And this is where your core values come in.
 Values are the definition of your company’s culture.
 They’re a shorthand way of capturing behaviours that you see as non-negotiable in your business.
 A strategic plan may be necessary but the right people doing the right things is essential.

 How to create core values with value?
-That the question I am often asked by clients.
+That’s the question I am often asked by clients.
 I recommend using the process outlined by Jim Collins called Mission to Mars.
-You dont need some generic values posted on your wall you need a behavioural framework you can hire with, promote with and fire with.
+You don’t need some generic values posted on your wall.
+You need a behavioural framework you can hire with, promote with and fire with.

 Column Two – Core Purpose and BHAG

 Core purpose is not the same as vision, mission or values.
 It’s a visceral and emotional connection to why you’re doing what you’re doing.
 The difference you’re going to make to customers, your staff and the wider world.
 The legacy your company is going to leave.

 I start by asking the founder(s) why they started the business.
 This purpose may still be valid.
 David Tudehope began Australian business Macquarie Telecom Group “To make a difference in markets that are underserved and overcharged”.
 When we reviewed this recently, it was clear that even though the business now encompassed cloud services, this purpose was still the driving force behind the company.